From Sonic Retro

 Sonic the Hedgehog CD was released after Sonic 2, and so technically marks the move's second appearance (as the Super Spin Dash), but here it functions differently to the version in the latter game and subsequent 2D titles.
 Revving up does not confer invulnerability to attack, and must be completed by holding Jump for a sufficient time, otherwise Sonic will just stand up instead of dashing off--which, in any case, he always does at the same speed, because the launch speed is not scalable.

-In the 2011 remake, the player is given the option to choose between this type of spin dash and the Sonic 2 version.
+In the 2011 remaster, the player is given the option to choose between this type of spin dash and the Sonic 2 version.

 In 3D Sonic games, the first of which was Sonic 3D Blast, the Spin Dash is performed by pressing a single dedicated button (usually from a standstill as in the 2D games) rather than using and Jump, because the directional controls are used to move Sonic around the floor.